 Located in my old “neck of the woods” are the upscale South Hills shops, now referred to as the Bridge Road Shops.
 Whether just browsing or doing some serious shopping, be sure to check out Yarid’s for the fantastic shoe selection, Sarah’s Bakery for the best sweets in Charleston, Geranium’s for ladies’ clothing and accessories, and Bridge Road Bistro for one of the best meals around.
 All shops are locally owned, and community-supported.

-#23 Spend the Weekend at the Gorgeous Stonewall Resort
+#23 Spend the Weekend at Stonewall Resort

 The Stonewall Resort is in West Virginia’s rolling hills and is full of outdoor fun.
 The grounds feature an Arnold Palmer Golf course (one of the finest in the state), patios, lush greens, a fire pit, and gorgeous scenery.
 The “Adirondack-style” resort is lovely and provides excellent service as well as a stellar kids program, three onsite restaurants (I am a fan of Stillwater), swimming facilities, and a spa.
 You can even rent a boat from their marina!